-An outsourced help desk is just one way enterprises are refocusing their IT teams to execute these strategies more efficiently.
+An managed help desk is just one way enterprises are refocusing their IT teams to execute these strategies more efficiently.
 Rather than spend time trying to figure out why a branch office is getting an error message, for instance, they can create strategies for outpacing competitors with a new, cloud-based customer interface.

 How Do You Decide?

-The advantages to an outsourced help desk far outweigh the concerns for multi-location businesses, but if your organization is reluctant, you can adopt a hybrid approach.
+The advantages to an managed help desk far outweigh the concerns for multi-location businesses, but if your organization is reluctant, you can adopt a hybrid approach.
 It’s often helpful to try outsourcing your help desk on systems and applications that are standardized, keeping custom solutions on an in-house help desk.
 Technologies that rely on input from many people in your office or that are highly sensitive may also be best held in-house initially.